AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-composable-query-engines.md

 A monolithic query engine owns too much.
 Its SQL parser is tightly coupled to its catalog protocol.
 Its physical execution layer assumes specific memory management patterns.
 Its storage I/O uses proprietary file access abstractions.
 To add a new data source, you often need to implement a connector interface that is specific to that engine's internal API.

 This creates two expensive problems.
 First, every query engine team must solve the same problems: vectorized execution, predicate pushdown, partition pruning, join ordering.
 The implementations differ in detail but duplicate enormous amounts of engineering.
-Second, interoperability between engines requires serializing data to an intermediate format—usually Parquet files or Avro on S3—rather than sharing computation directly.
+Second, interoperability between engines requires serializing data to an intermediate format, usually Parquet files or Avro on S3, rather than sharing computation directly.

 The composable stack addresses both by separating concerns into standardized layers.